5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 <summary><strong>Switching between OpenCore and Clover easily</strong></summary>

 ### Bootloader Chooser
-I recently dicovered [BootloaderChooser](https://github.com/jief666/BootloaderChooser) which lets you pick the bootloader of choice prior to booting.
+I recently discovered [BootloaderChooser](https://github.com/jief666/BootloaderChooser) which lets you pick the bootloader of choice prior to booting.
 This is how the folder structure looks like:
 ![](https://user-images.githubusercontent.com/76865553/134049430-31a289ee-c5f2-4982-8e0b-7a3728c0bf46.png)

 Basically, you put the "Clover" Folder on the same level as the the "OC" Folder and then replace the "BootX64.efi" in the "BOOT" Folder with the one that come with the Bootloader Chooser.
 Then you can select which Bootloader you want to use.
-Pretty nice for setting up your USB Bootstick having Clover and OC to chose from:
+Pretty nice for setting up your USB flash drive having Clover and OC to chose from:

 ![1614718620_Screenshot2020-10-06at19_59_49 png c92924a458ee86f0a4ff504d7a9118a6](https://user-images.githubusercontent.com/76865553/134054798-0e0e1f96-b2d6-4447-9daf-44c4df3e9601.png)
 </details>